Miguel-Maldonado10/AI-portfolio/README.md

 # AI-portfolio
 ## Purpose

 This portfolio is made as a demonstration of my progress, learnings and accomplishments of in my ICOM5015 Artificial Intelligence class.
-Artificial Intelligence is proof that with rationality and optimization us as people can implement many fields of study to create new solutions.
+Artificial Intelligence is proof that with rationality and optimization we can implement many fields of study to create new solutions.

 ## Developments